njaladan/NESmerize/README.md

 - [x] STA always increments cycle in favor of page turn - how to force this?
 - [x] unofficial opcodes, starting at LAX
 - [x] keep in mind that mapper 0 is hardcoded into current logic (but that's still 250 games)

+## Benchmarks
+### cpu.cpp

+case-switch for all opcodes: ~400musec logical choose for each instruction: ~1500musec prebuilt opcode table: ~1000musec

+possible to combine both? pre-generate jump table with opcode objects at initialization using logical choice [or just hardcode, either way]

 ## Resources